This course aims to allow students to:|

 Ashcroft, Bill, Gareth Griffith and Ellen Tiffin, The Postcolonial Studies Reader.
 London: Routledge, 2006.

 |To be announced.
 Books change according to yearly syllabus.|

-Bijdrage aan groepswerkAs part of participation, students will give one group presentation in which they discuss the assigned readings, ideally as it connects to both their research interests and to the themes of the session.
+Bijdrage aan groepswerkAs part of participation, students will give regular short presentations that connects their research interests to the themes of the session.

-BeoordelingAcademic performance in oral and written form on Research Masters level.
+BeoordelingAcademic performance in oral and written form on Research MA level.